metalmikk/Scripts/README.md

 ![Week 12 Homework Submission](https://user-images.githubusercontent.com/84828582/132951284-0174e5e1-cd24-48a8-92e6-cce3df52eed2.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the CONFIGURATION fileS may be used to install only certain pieces of it, such as Filebeat.

   - _TODO: Enter the playbook file._